rogerxaic/EventStreams/eventstreams073.md

 A producer publishes messages to one or more topics.
 A producer can publish to one or more topics and can optionally choose the partition that stores the data.

-You can also configure your producer to prioritize speed or reliability by choosing the level of acknowledgement it receives for messages it publishes.
+You can also configure your producer to prioritize speed or reliability by choosing the level of acknowledgement the producer receives for messages it publishes.

 For more information, see [Producing Messages](/docs/EventStreams?topic=eventstreams-producing_messages#producing_messages).